Inca army: Weapons

+During the rule of Manco Inca, who spent time with the Spanish, the Incan army also learned to use Spanish weapons as well as their tactics and the strengths and weaknesses of each weapon.
+Once they also learned horse-riding, the Incan forces were near equal to the Spanish in terms of combat strength.
+This played a key role in the survival of Inca resistance.

 Forms of conquest

 Peaceful conquest

 Peaceful conquest was possible when a curaca agreed to recognize the Sapa Inca as his emperor in return for a number of benefits.
 These benefits could include gifts, investment in public works, recognition at their investiture, interchange of women to establish family ties, etc. Whether submission was due to fear of the Inca army or genuine friendship, the curaca became a beneficiary of the offered gifts, but he also became subject to Inca demands: his lands had to be handed over to the state, he had to supply labour and soldiers, etc. It was a conquest through reciprocity.

 Violent conquest

 Violent conquest would occur if a tribe was unwilling to accept the Sapa Inca as their emperor.
 This generally resulted in a bloody war.
 The conquered tribe would be subject to reprisals according to the length of the war.
 The defeated leader would be executed and, depending on the degree of their rebellion, the subjects would either be moved to a distant place or, in extreme cases, totally annihilated as a punishment to avoid future uprisings.